YaRissi/HMChefApp/README.md

 - [x] Make image clickable
 - [x] Make the context not delete everything on close
 - [x] Bug: Category doesn't get displayed right in the My Recipes Tab
+- [x] Reset the state in settings page to login if user acc was created
+- [x] Reset search state im tab changed, so the same search isnt still there if user changed